-Automatic contribution options: So many choices!
+Automatic contribution options

-We all know automatic contribution arrangements play a significant role in raising participation and savings rates in defined contribution plans.
-But when it comes to designing the automatic contribution arrangement, plan sponsors and committees can sometimes get overwhelmed when deciding which arrangement is appropriate for their plan and circumstances.
+We all know automatic contribution arrangements play a significant role in raising participation and savings rates in ERISA defined contribution plans, including 403(b) plans.
+Note: Public school 403(b)s, and voluntary-only plans exempt from ERISA, may only use automatic enrollment if it is permitted under state law.

 The charts below are intended to provide an overview of some of the distinctions across the three types of automatic contribution arrangements and how automatic contribution arrangements affect safe-harbor plans.